OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 ```

 After running `pip install .` on `openbb_sdk/providers/<provider_name>` your provider should be ready for usage, both from a Python interface or the API.

+## The charting extension

+The following section assumes that you're using the `openbb_charting` charting extension, although the same principles apply to any other extension.

+### Add a visualization to an existing SDK command

+One should start be ensuring that the already implemented endpoint is available in the [charting router](openbb_sdk/extensions/charting/openbb_charting/charting_router.py).
+To do so, you can run `python openbb_sdk/extensions/charting/openbb_charting/builder.py` - which will read all the available endpoints and add them to the charting router.

+Afterwards, you'll need to add the visualization to the [charting router](openbb_sdk/extensions/charting/openbb_charting/charting_router.py).
+The convention to match the endpoint with the respective charting function is the following:

+- `stocks/load` -> `stocks_load`
+- `ta/ema` -> `ta_ema`

+When you spot the charting function on the charting router file, you can add the visualization to it.
+The implementation should leverage the already existing classes and methods to do so, namely:

+- `OpenBBFigure`
+- `OpenBBFigureTable`
+- `PlotlyTA`

+Note that the return of each charting function should respect the already defined return types: `Tuple[OpenBBFigure, Dict[str, Any]]`.

+The returned tuple contains a `OpenBBFigure` that is a interactive plotly figure that can be used in a Python interpreter, and a `Dict[str, Any]` that contains the raw data that can be leveraged on the API.

+After you're done implementing the charting function, you can simply use either the Python interface or the API to get the chart.
+To do so, you'll only need to set the already available `chart` argument to `True`.

+Refer to the [charting extension documentation](openbb_sdk/extensions/charting/README.md) for more information on usage.
+### Using the `to_chart` OBBject method

+The `OBBject` is the custom OpenBB object that is returned by the SDK commands.
+It implements a set of `to_<something>` functions that enable the user to easily transform the data into a different format.

+The `to_chart` function should be taken as an advanced feature, as it requires the user to have a good understanding of the charting extension and the `OpenBBFigure` class.

+The user can use any number of `**kwargs` that will be passed to the `PlotlyTA` class in order to build custom visualizations with custom indicators and similar.

+Refer to the [`to_chart` implementation](openbb_sdk/extensions/charting/openbb_charting/core/to_chart.py) for further details.

+> Note that, this method will only work to some limited extend with data that is not standardized.
+> Also, it is designed only to handle time series data.